syncfusion-content/flutter-docs/Flutter/maps/data-labels.md

 # Data labels in the Flutter Maps

 Data labels provides identification for the shapes by displaying their names.
-Trim or hide the labels if they exceed shape bounds.
+You can trim or hide the labels if they exceed the shape bounds.

 ## Show data labels